-Magnificent Bastard - Tombstone, Dr. Octopus, and Norman Osborn.
+Magnificent Bastard: Tombstone, Dr. Octopus, and Norman Osborn.
 Their schemes run rings around every other character in the show.
-Ock is to the point that his in-universe title is the Master Planner, and Spidey spends a fair few episodes just trying to find out who the heck the Master Planner even was!
+Ock is to the point that his in-universe title is the Master Planner, and Spidey spends a fair few episodes just trying to find out who the heck the Master Planner even is!

 Eddie: It only loves me for the hate!

 Nightmare Fuel: Curt Connors' transformation into the Lizard, around the time that the good doctor's head implodes.